el-hoffer/VeloCLI-Command-Reference/debug/cluster_edge_table.md

 #	--cluster_edge_table

 ##	Description
-This command displays the mapping table between clusters and the VeloCloud Edges associated with them.
-In a VeloCloud SD-WAN deployment, Edges can be grouped into clusters for high availability and scalability.
-This table provides a quick overview of these relationships.
+This command displays the mapping table between peer clusters and the VeloCloud Edges associated with them.

-##  Arguments (optional)
+##  Arguments
 | Argument | Description |
 |---|---|
 | none | This command does not take any arguments. |